simewu/academic-pdf-similarity-score/README.md

 ```

 ## Usage
-To use UI to select the PDF files with a verbose and pretty-printed output, including the word differences and the most occuring words, use:
+To use the UI to select the PDF files with a verbose and pretty-printed output, including the word differences and the most occuring words, use:
 ```console
 python3 run.py
 ```